About

 It is not a persona, but as instrument: A lens that doesn’t ask if the image looks good, but asks whether an alternative state should exist in its place.

-No community waiting.
-No image or mood boards with impressive creators posting eye candy.
+This isn’t offering image or mood boards with eye candy.

 No signal compatibility.

-As an artist, I really made it for myself, so I could reclusively prompt better imagery that I could use for my own craft.
-Images that asked, didn’t state a centered, aesthetic driven output.
+Yet, as an artist, I really made it for myself, so I could reclusively generate better imagery that I could use for my own craft.
+Images that asked, didn’t state a centered, engine default, aesthetic driven output.
+If you want that, this is a starting place.

 And still, if this work holds any value, it will be in the pressure it applies.